“But also for this very reason, giving all diligence, add to your faith virtue, to virtue knowledge.”

 Col. 2:19-20, “And not holding fast to the Head, from whom all the body, nourished and knit together by joints and ligaments, grows with the increase that is from God.
 20Therefore, if you died with Christ from the basic principles of the world, why, as though living in the world, do you subject yourselves to regulations.”

 2 Peter 1:11, “for so an entrance will be supplied to you abundantly into the everlasting kingdom of our Lord and Savior Jesus Christ.”

 Since “add” is a term of grace, God wants us to provide for our own character out of grace toward ourselves.
 We need to make sure we add character to our spiritual lives.

 God provides whatever we need to live the Christian life.

-We often judge God by how we do things.
+We often mistakenly judge God by how we do things.
 We make others pay for what we do for them.
 God does not make us pay.
-He gives out of His grace, and God wants us to give out of grace as well.
+He gives out of His grace, and God wants us to give out of grace.
 In this case, God wants us to give to us out of grace.
 He wants us to supply for our spiritual needs the character He supplies.

 Some Christians operate in a sphere of fear.
-They never know whether they have God’s approval or not because they know of no definite standard whereby they gain God’s approval.
+They never know whether they have God’s approval or not because they know of no definite standard whereby believers gain God’s blessing.
 They constantly operate in fear of some bolt of lightning streaking down on them.
 They have no idea of the finished work of Christ for them.

-This is like getting out of the Jetplane and trying to help push it along.
+This attitude is like getting out of a Jetplane and trying to help push it along.
 God does not need any help.
 God does not bless your business because you give to Him.
 He blesses you because He is the God of “all grace” (1 Pe 5:10).